HarshiniMarappan/Foxm-Internship-Project/README.md

 - Highest rated movie of the year
 - Lowest rated movie of the year

-User would be able to choose the metric they want to visualise by typing a code :
+User would be able to choose the metric they want to visualise , by typing an abbreviation :

 ![image](https://user-images.githubusercontent.com/87597527/144361193-8ee71c75-8453-46b4-94c4-6c33bd2cae0b.png)

-After entering the code the visualisation would appear below :
+After giving the input visualisation would appear below :

 ![image](https://user-images.githubusercontent.com/87597527/144361356-1e263d08-877e-4465-aa71-05ce86a24945.png)